 Clara Nabavian holds a MS in Early Childhood and Special Education from Hofstra University.
 Teaching is her second career and she is thrilled to have been in the classroom for the past four years.
 She is originally from Gibraltar but has also lived in England.
 She currently resides in Long Island with her husband and four children.
 In her free time, Mrs. Nabavian enjoys traveling, taking nature walks, reading, baking and spending time with her family.

 Mrs. Nabavian is a dedicated individual who takes her commitments very seriously.
 She is ecstatic to be joining the AEA team and is looking forward to be working with such an outstanding faculty.
-She is very excited for a fantastic year in third grade and a long career at AEA!
+She is very excited for a fantastic year and a long career at AEA!

-Theresa Shannon has been a teacher for over 23 years.
-This is her sixth year teaching at AEA, and she is delighted to be working with the third graders and their families.
+Theresa Shannon has been a teacher for over 24 years.
+This is her 7th year teaching at AEA, and she is delighted to be working with the third graders and their families.
 Ms. Shannon is passionate about teaching.
 She endeavors to inspire and challenge children to love learning.

 Ms. Shannon graduated from Queens College with a BA in Elementary and Early Childhood Education.
 She received her Master’s Degree in TESOL (Teaching English to Speakers of Other Languages) from Adelphi University.
 She is also a member of the Golden Key National Honor Society in Education.